in his pajamas, Tony finished brushing his teeth, then slid into

 so much joy?
 Where are they headed?
 What is their purpose?"

-Tony had no sooner asked the question than he found an answer in
+The instant Tony asked the question in his mind, he found an answer in

 Jesus' thoughts still perfectly meshed with his own: "There are